symcd2020/Project1/README.md

-# Income Analysis Based on Marriage Status and Gender for COVID (2018-2022)
+# Effects of COVID on the US Median Income

 ## Overview

+The aim of our project is to uncover, if any, patterns that Covid had on the Median Income of the United States.
+We’ll examine relationships between education, marriage status, income level, population density, and other related relationships derived from the data over the years of 2018-2022.

+## Overview of Income Analysis Based on Marriage Status and Gender for COVID (2018-2022)

 This analysis explores the trends in income over the years 2018-2022, focusing on differentiating factors such as marriage status and gender.
 The dataset includes information on poverty levels for three distinct groups: Single Females, Single Males, and Married Individuals.

-The aim of our project is to uncover, if any, patterns that Covid had on the Median Income of the United States.
-We’ll examine relationships between education, marriage status, income level, population density, and other related relationships derived from the data over the years of 2018-2022.

-## Income Analysis Based on Rural vs Urban Populations
+## Overview of Income Analysis Based on Rural vs Urban Populations

-## Overview

 For these comparisons, areas were separated by zip code.
 Zip codes with population <50000 are defined as rural areas and zip codes with populations >50000 are defined as urban areas.